brucedkyle/architectures/docs/sustainability/supplychain.md

 - _Timeliness_ defines a set of actions that can be taken when products expire, but that may be still have some benefit.
 For example, seasonality of clothing can be warehoused until the following year.

 For more information about the solution details on this scenario, see [Inventory Optimization - Product timeliness](timeliness.md).

+### Sustainability

+**Sustainability** provides an opportunity to differentiate your business, yet the business must balance the long-term imperative to protect the planet with the immediate need to preserve the bottom line.
+On a rapidly warming planet, companies across sectors have transformed  business models to forge a sustainable future &dash; one that protects people, planet, and profits.
+In the race to reduce emissions, consumption, and waste, everything is on the table.
+Supply chains are being recalibrated.
+Source materials are evolving.
+Travel requests are carefully scrutinized.

+For more information about the solution details on this scenario, see [Sustainability](./sustainability.md).

 ## Overview